iaoing/Silhouette/README.md

 There are two ways to evaluate this artifact, by using [Chameleon Trovi](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html) or a local machine.

-A prepared guest VM is available at [Zenodo](https://zenodo.org/records/14550794).
-What inside this guest VM:
-- The installed kernel-5.1 (compiled by LLVM) with support to NOVA, PMFS, and WineFS modules.
-- Some pre-built ACE workload.
-- The Silhouette are not inside the VM, they are scp-ed to the VM during running.
-- You may log in to the VM to check what inside it by use the username `bing` and the key in `Silhouette/codebase/scripts/fs_conf/sshkey`.

 ## Option A. Chameleon Cloud

 [Silhouette Artifact at Chameleon Trovi](https://www.chameleoncloud.org/experiment/share/3c807f1d-80db-443c-8d88-c645fa3695e8)